adityapawar-07/adityapawar-07/README.md

 # Hi, I'm Aditya Pawar👋

-I'm a passionate *software developer* and with a strong background in *Java, **web development, and **problem-solving*.
+I'm a passionate software developer with a strong background in Java, web development, and problem-solving.
 I thrive on learning new technologies and turning ideas into reality through code.

 ---